scrabbletank/farhome-rules/rulesdoc.md

 You may attempt to repair a piece of equipment over a long rest.
 Make a repair roll against 2 bad dice.
 On success the gear is repaired by 1 level, or 2 on a critical.
 You may attempt to repair magical gear, adding a terrible die for each modifier.

 #### Apothecary Set

-A portable set of tools required to brew potions over a campfire.
-During a long rest you may attempt to brew a potion or poison if you have the right ingredients, or you may search your surroundings for ingredients.
+A portable set of tools necessary for brewing potions over a campfire.
+During a long rest, you may attempt to brew a potion or poison provided you have the correct ingredients, or you may search your surroundings for additional ingredients.

-To search for ingredients make an average difficulty survival challenge, increasing or decreasing the difficulty based the abundance of the wilderness.
-Searching for ingredients takes 1 hour.
-On success you roll 3 superior dice to determine the ingredient found on the table below.
-You gain a number of ingredients equal to the successes in your survival challenge.
+To search for ingredients, make an average difficulty Survival challenge, adjusting the difficulty based on the wilderness's abundance.
+Searching for ingredients requires 1 hour.
+On a successful search, roll 3 superior dice to determine the ingredient found from the table below.
+You gain a number of ingredients equal to the successes in your Survival challenge.

 ##### Wilderness Survival Rewards
 |   Area    |       6        |      5       |       4       |       3       |       2       |      1       |    0     |